fenkicorp/calm-dental-care/_fees/nhs.md

 Medical conditions don't exempt patients from payment for dental treatment.
 You'll be asked to show your dentist written proof that you don't have to pay for all or part of your NHS treatment.
 You will also be asked to sign a form to confirm that you don't have to pay.

 <h4>Exemption for pregnant women</h4>
 Pregnant women and women who have had a baby in the last 12 months get free NHS dental treatment.
-You may have to show proof, such as a maternity exemption certificate (MatEx), a maternity certificate (MATB1), or your baby's birth certificate.
+You may have to show proof, such as a <a href="https://www.nhsbsa.nhs.uk/exemption-certificates/medical-exemption-certificates" target="blank">maternity exemption certificate (MatEx)</a>, a maternity certificate (MATB1), or your baby's birth certificate.

 If you gave birth more than 12 months ago, you won't be entitled to free NHS dental treatment.
-The MatEx only gives exemption from NHS prescriptions.
+The MatEx only gives exemption from <a href="https://www.nhs.uk/using-the-nhs/help-with-health-costs/get-help-with-prescription-costs/" target="blank"> NHS prescriptions</a>.

 <h4>How can I claim a refund?</h4>